folke/lazy.nvim/README.md

 })
 ```

-ℹ️ It is recommended to run `:checkhealth lazy` after installation
+ℹ️ It is recommended to run `:checkhealth lazy` after installation.

 ## 🔌 Plugin Spec